 What safety provisions do you take?

-We follow Coast Guard protocols for small craft safety.
+We follow USRowing protocols for rowing safety.
 All rowers must take a safety briefing from the club Safety Coordinator (email@example.com) and pass a flip test proving they are comfortable in the water and can get back into a capsized boat.
-All boats must be equipped with one personal flotation device for each rower and cox.
+All boats on Cherry Creek reservoir must be equipped with one personal flotation device for each rower and cox.
 When water temperatures drop below 55° F no boat with less than four oars is allowed on the water.
 Shells with 4 or more oars must be accompanied by and remain within 500 meters of a motor launch, and must remain in the Marina Cove.
 Novices at that water temperature must be in a quad or larger, and occupy no more than half of the seats.
 Below 55°, singles or pairs must be accompanied by, and remain within 100 meters of, a motor launch.
 In addition, we maintain Covid protection procedures.

 What is so cool about rowing?

 Rowing offers a rare combination of camaraderie, conditioning, accessibility, natural access, competitive accomplishment, social connection, coffee addiction support and personal satisfaction.
 Even though it started as a form of corporal punishment, it offers a chance to train and compete in highly advanced equipment in a largely supportive environment, where most of the interface with others is focused not on impedance but on growth.
 As a repetitive, non-impact sport, much technique becomes ingrained in muscle memory and injuries are relatively infrequent.
 Competitive rowers are among the best conditioned athletes in sport.